The Ultimate Guide to Getting Started With Peer-to-Peer Lending

 In other words, if a friend was going to ask you for money, what would you check to ensure you not only helped them, but were able to reclaim your funds plus interest?
 Base your investment strategy on these criteria.

-Ready to Open an Account with Lending Club?
+Ready to Open a P2P Lending Account

 To invest with Lending Club, you must earn at least $70,000 in annual gross income and have a net worth of $70,000, though some states require a higher net worth.
 If your total net worth is more than $250,000, you don’t have to worry about the annual income requirement.